 One of my favourite products from the line, as I’ve mentioned in previous blog posts, is the Face Trace Contour Stick in Biscuit – currently the only shade available.
 This creamy stick product is a great contour shade on my complexion, a perfect greyish-brown to run over the cheekbones and temples.
 In a pinch, I also use this as a bronzer, despite there being a separate powder product available – the Beauty Butter Powder Bronzer – which I find a touch warm for my skin tone but definitely screams California Glow.

 Speaking of glow, the Lit Up Highlight Stick is a pretty versatile product within this tight line.
 I’ve seen it suggested as a primer, to add glow from within, as a lip balm, as an eyebrow gel, or as your traditional post-foundation cheekbone highlighter.
 I love these balmy highlighters; they’re the most natural way to add light and dimension to your face without a hint of glitter or sparkle.
 However, this isn’t completely clear in the way that the Chanel Baume Essential Transparent is, and does have a slight violet-pink unicorn shift.
 There are two other highlighting options, in the form of Super Loaded Tinted Highlighter – one peachy, one bronzy.
-While these products, and their little pan-pot packaging are beautiful, the tint is just not the right shade on my fair complexion.
-If you’re a sun-kissed California girl however, or a J-Lo fan, these will suit you to a tee.
-I’m hanging out for Gucci to produce a truly fair-skinned shade for us pale girls.
+These products, and their little pan-pot packaging are beautiful.
+I’m hanging out for Gucci to produce a pearly-champagne, fair-skinned option for us pale girls.

 Lastly, the Baby Cheeks Blush Sticks.
 I love a cream blush, and put it in stick-form and I’ll love it even more.
 Five shades have been released so far, ranging from a nude peach to a vibrant, fuchsia pink.
 Minette is my current favourite – a summery coral peach that leans more pink on my skin tone, but unlike the others it does contain fine shimmers.
 Petal is a crowd-pleasing dusty rose, and Poppet a bright, pop of hot pink.